We turn every person into a team.

 Tanel VoorelTanel Voorel/Product Manager, Postimees

-Today’s mistakes are cheap.
+Today’s experiments are cheap.
 Tomorrow’s are not.

 Start with a workshop.